chris-etienne/hackathon/README.md

 #### A. Set up a [Github](http://www.github.com) account
 Please create a github account for yourself.
 Once you have created that account, please send me a quick note on Slack that shares your github user name with me.
-> **Notes on the use of GitHub:**  You may find it odd that I am recommending that you get a GitHub account when, as a company, we use BitBucket.
+> **Notes on the use of GitHub:**
+You may find it odd that I am recommending that you get a GitHub account when, as a company, we use BitBucket.
+Not everyone participating in the event will have a BitBucket account (nor will they need one).
+We are charged for BitBucket licenses.
+So, in order to introduce everyone to Git (and do so without cost), I am using GitHub to provide you with the materials to prep you for the event AND introduce you to the numerous projects on GitHub (in case you havent experienced it.)

+> **TO BE CLEAR, WE WILL NOT USE GITHUB FOR THE ARTIFACTS/DELIVERABLES/CODE that is produced at the event.
+For that, the devs on each team will use their BitBucket accounts.
+GitHub is only needed for preparation for the event.**

 ##### i.
 Make sure that you secure Github, by [setting up an ssh key](/doc/setting-up-ssh-windows.md)
 You should probably set up an ssh key rather than using HTTPS authentication.
 The above link provides the steps you'll need to follow if you don't already know how to do this.